Jessica James Gilbert

 Jim Rey, a renowned cowboy artist is Jessica’s mentor.
 She has connected with Jim Rey artistically.
 His encouragement and guidance was a turning point in her young career.
 Jim’s son, Bill Rey, owner of Claggett Rey Gallery, has also been very influential in Jessica’s life, guiding and supporting her as a professional artist.

 Over the past few years Jessica has been featured and supported by galleries in Vail, Beaver Creek Colorado and Santa Fe, New Mexico.
 Recently Jessica was married and is living in her home state of Colorado.
 She is painting full time, working in her studio at home creating a body of work, influenced by the west.
 She uses oil paints to create a minimal, feminine touch in western art, focusing on the horse and cowboy or cowgirl.
 Always striving to learn, experiment and create, capturing the modern day cowboy.
-Jessica was featured in Southwest Art Magazine as one of the top 21 under 31 young artists and was recently apart of the Cowgirl Up show in Wickenburg Arizona, receiving the “People’s Choice Award.”
+Jessica was featured in Southwest Art Magazine as one of the top 21 under 31 young artists as well as Western Art Collectors emerging artists to watch.
+This year show will be attending her fourth year at Cowgirl Up show in Wickenburg Arizona, where she recieved the “People’s Choice Award.”

 Western Art Collector, April 2018